tlswg/tls13-spec/draft-ietf-tls-tls13.md

 different keys.
 After all the 0-RTT application data messages (if any) have been sent, an "end_of_early_data" alert of type "warning" is sent to indicate the end of the flight.
-0-RTT MUST always be followed by an "end_of_early_data" alert.
+0-RTT MUST always be followed by an "end_of_early_data" alert, which will be encrypted with the 0-RTT traffic keys.

 A server which receives an "early_data" extension can behave in one of two ways: